jk021227/jk021227/README.md

 **If you want to see more of my minor projects, please head to my [workportfolio](https://github.com/jk021227/workportfolio)**

 # 🏆 Hackathons & Competitions 🏆
+- 1st place, Global Case Challenge at Visa | August 2024 | 1750 USD cash prize
+  - Competed among 172 interns, 27 teams in NA, LAC, CEMEA, and AP regions to develop a product that would expand financial inclusion at Visa with AI
 - 1st place, Whiteshield Case Competition | April 2024 | 500 USD cash prize
   - Presented a policy strategy grounded in harnessing the local strengths of the UAE in relation to technological advancements in AI, the digital economy, and remote work
   - Specifically took charge of researching blockchain technology and analyzing its market potential